nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-10.md

 - If you have at least 100 Bait on the Fiberglass Rod:
   1. Fish until 1:50 am.
   2. Deposit your entire inventory into the Chest.
 Withdraw the most profitable item stacks as calculated by the spreadsheet.
   3. Break the Furnace and pick it up.
+Bring all your ore, Coal, and if you fished up a weapon, any weapon you want to use because tomorrow you'll be mining.
   4. Pass out.

 - If you do not have at least 100 Bait on the Fiberglass Rod: